Voice Input

 Submitting While Recording

-Pressing Enter while recording or while AI corrections are still in flight triggers the wait-before-submit flow:
+Pressing Enter while recording, or while AI corrections are still in flight, triggers the wait-before-submit flow:

 - Daintree stops the recording session.